GeekBrony/FoliageTool/Documentation/Performance.md

 > - Remove unnecessary texture rules where needed.

 ### Debugging Performance
-If you are running into performance issues, add the `FLORA_DEBUG` compiler definition to measure times and print a summary of each step.
+If you are running into performance issues, add the `FOLIAGE_DEBUG` compiler definition to measure times and print a summary of each step.